-Sure, your heart may be beating fast, but don’t let that overshadow the pride you have in your service member right now.
-Practically speaking, here’s what those deployment orders mean for both your service member and you as their family member, along with suggestions on how you can best support them before they ship off to their temporary duty station.
+Sure, your heart may be beating fast right now, but don’t let that overshadow the pride you have in your service member.
+Here’s what those deployment orders mean for both your service member and you as a family member, along with suggestions on how you can best support service members before they ship off to their temporary duty station.

 Get Connected to Military Life: Official eNewsletter

 Keep in touch with the cadence of military life, understand its rich traditions and learn ways to support your service member with the Friends & Family Connection eNewsletter.

 A predeployment checklist for you and your service member